-B.7 (i) Within fifteen days of entering into contract, the exporter should submit to his bankers an application in form DPX-1 (in respect of turnkey and deferred payment supply contracts) or in form PEX-1 (in respect of civil construction contracts), as the case may be, in six copies along with six copies of the contract.
+- B.7 (i) After entering into contract, the exporter should submit to his bankers an application in form DPX-1 (in respect of turnkey and deferred payment supply contracts) or in form PEX-1 (in respect of civil construction contracts), as the case may be, in six copies along with six copies of the contract.
 Authorised Dealers should deal expeditiously with all applications made by exporters in connection with project exports.
 In cases where the proposal is within the powers delegated to him, authorised dealer may grant post-award approval for the terms and conditions of the contract, provided the contract basically satisfies the conditions laid down in para B.5.
-Copies of the approval letter along with copies of the application and the contract may be forwarded by the authorised dealer to the office of the Reserve Bank of India (Exchange Control Department) within whose jurisdiction the Head Office of the exporter is situate, as also to ECGC, Mumbai and Exim Bank where their participatory interest by way of funded / nonfunded facilities, insurance / risk cover, etc. is involved.

-- Authorised dealers / Exim Bank may grant post-award clearance to the (ii) project proposal provided the value of the contract does not exceed U.S. Dollar 100 Million.
+Copies of the approval letter along with copies of the application and the contract may be forwarded by the authorised dealer to ECGC and Exim bank where their participatory interest by way of funded / non-funded facilities, insurance / risk cover, etc. is involved. - (ii) Authorised dealers / Exim Bank may grant post-award clearance to the project proposal without any monetary limit.
 If the authorised dealer desires participation of Exim Bank in the financial arrangements and /or guarantee facilities, concurrence of Exim Bank should be obtained before granting post award clearance.
 In case, the authorised dealer is unable for any reason to grant post award clearance, he should forward four copies of the application to Exim Bank for consideration within two days indicating, inter alia, the extent upto which his bank would be prepared to take a share in the fund-based and /or non-fund based facilities required by the exporter for execution of the overseas contract.
-Exim Bank will consider project proposals for post-award clearance where the value of contract is upto U.S. Dollar 100 Million or such proposals as referred by authorised dealer.
-Exim Bank may also receive directly applications for project export proposals of the value upto U.S. Dollar 100 Million, without being routed through an authorised dealer provided () all facilities required for execution of the project are being extended by Exim Bank, (ii) Exim Bank makes necessary arrangement with an authorised dealer to handle exchange control matters like GR formality, etc. in connection with execution of the project and the details of the arrangement made in this regard are advised to the concerned Regional Office of Exchange Control Department and (iii) Exim Bank monitors such projects cleared by them till their completion and ensures compliance with the requirements of completed projects as per paragraph B.10 of Memorandum PEM.
-In approved cases, Exim Bank will forward a copy of its approval to the Regional Office of Exchange Control Department under whose jurisdiction the applicant is functioning.
-Proposals exceeding U.S. Dollar 100 Million in value will need to be considered by the Working Group. - (iii) In all cases mentioned at (ii) above, authorised dealers/ Exim Bank have to consult ECGC in advance if counter-guarantees of the Corporation are required and/or insurance cover is desired to be obtained from it.
-In cases where ECGC agrees to extend counter-guarantees /insurance cover, the authorised dealer / Exim Bank should, while granting clearance, advise the exporter that they will become effective only after the guarantee commission/ deposit premium as prescribed by the Corporation is paid to it. - (iv) While according package approval, authorised dealers / Exim Bank should specifically indicate in the approval letter, the terms of clearance giving, inter alia, the break-up of contract value with details of Indian, third country and local supplies and services, payment terms, currency of payment, rate of agency commission, amount of overseas borrowings, funded and non-funded facilities with respective shares of different agencies therein, the value of plant, machinery, equipment etc. to be exported on reimport basis and the extent of ECGC cover guarantee.
+Exim Bank may also receive directly applications for project export proposals of the value without any limit , without being routed through an authorised dealer provided (a) all facilities required for execution of the project are being extended by Exim Bank, (b) Exim Bank makes necessary arrangement with an authorised dealer to handle exchange control matters like GR formality, etc. in connection with execution of the project and (c) Exim Bank monitors such projects cleared by them till their completion and ensures compliance with the requirements of completed projects as per paragraph B.10 of Memorandum PEM.

+- (iii) In all cases mentioned at (ii) above, authorised dealers/ Exim Bank have to consult ECGC in advance if counter-guarantees of the Corporation are required and/or insurance cover is desired to be obtained from it.
+In cases where ECGC agrees to extend counter-guarantees /insurance cover, the authorised dealer / Exim Bank should, while granting clearance, advise the exporter that they will become effective only after the guarantee commission/ deposit premium as prescribed by the Corporation is paid to it. - (iv) While according package approval, authorised dealers / Exim Bank should specifically indicate in the approval letter, the terms of clearance giving, inter alia, the break-up of contract value with details of Indian, third country and local supplies and services, payment terms, currency of payment, rate of agency commission, amount of overseas borrowings, funded and non-funded facilities with respective shares of different agencies therein, the value of plant, machinery, equipment etc. to be exported on reimport basis and the extent of ECGC cover guarantee. - (v) If there are any Indian sub-contractors, they should be advised by the prime contractor to submit similar applications to the bankers of the prime contractor for obtaining approval for the portion of the contract entrusted to each sub-contractor.
+The institution which will consider the application of the prime contractor at the post-award stage will also clear applications of all the sub-contractors.